-It is hard to imagine a world without the cool comfort of shade trees in your back yard, without the gentle sound of wind blowing through the leaves on a summer day, and without majestic, healthy trees for your children and grandchildren to play under.
+It is hard to imagine a world without the cool comfort of shade trees in your backyard.
+A world without the gentle sound of wind blowing through the leaves on a summer day, and majestic, healthy trees for your children and grandchildren to play under.

 By caring for your trees and shrubs, TCIA Accredited tree care companies provide expert treatment and maintenance of the essential elements on your property.
 Adding value and beauty to your home, they also help protect you and your family from bodily injury or property damage.
 Trees with defects such as cracked limbs and trunks, decayed limbs and trunks, and decayed or damaged root systems may not only look unpleasant but are dangerous too.

 Accredited tree care companies employ well-trained staff in arboriculture and the proper methods to keep trees and shrubs healthy.
 They can identify diseases and pests that threaten the well-being of trees and shrubs as well as defects that could cause harm.
 Sometimes these defects are hidden inside the trunk, root system, or high in the crown, requiring a tree expert to recognize all the possible hazards.

 TCIA Accreditation is a consumer confidence program administered by the Tree Care Industry Association – America’s oldest and most respected tree care trade association.
 The TCIA Accreditation program is built on the threefold foundation of ethics, quality, and tree care company confidence.
 Since 1938, the Tree Care Industry Association has been conducting educational programs, creating standards, and best business practices to help tree care companies provide the highest levels of service to homeowners.

 The TCIA Accreditation program is a voluntary program that credentials companies who meet stringent criteria for professionalism, employee training, state and federal safety regulations, business ethics, and customer satisfaction.
 Businesses undergo a comprehensive in-person audit of professional and business practices aimed at safeguarding consumers and is the only business practices and compliance audit program for tree care companies in America.

 What is the difference Between Certifications and Accreditation?